 7.6.1A.
 Notwithstanding clauses 7.6.21C and 7.6.3, System Management must give priority to the dispatch of a Registered Facility under a Network Control Service Contract over the dispatch of a Registered Facility under any other arrangement if the Network Control Service provided under that contract would assist System Management to meet the Dispatch Ccriteria in clause 7.6.1.

 7.6.1AA.
-In seeking to meet the Dispatch Criteria, System Management may issue a System Instruction in priority to any other Dispatch Instruction provided the System Instruction is also in accordance with:
+In seeking to meet the Dispatch Criteria, System Management may issue an Operating Instruction in priority to any other Dispatch Instruction provided the Operating Instruction is also in accordance with:

 (a) a Network Control Service Contract;